dat-ecosystem-archive/docs/docs/learn-more-terms.md

 The content feed is a hypercore feed containing the file contents for a Dat archive.
 The content feed together with a metadata feed make a Dat archive.

+### Version

+Internally every dat data-structure is composed of append-only logs or feeds (hypercores).
+Any time an entry is appended to the log, a new version is created.
+The version is identified according to the semantics of the data-structure.
+In the case of single-writer hyperdrive, it's currently being identified by the metadata log's latest message number.

+### Sparse

+When you load an archive, by default you only load the parts that are necessary.
+This is called `sparse` replication and is passed in as a flag when initializing the archive.
+For situations where you want to download the entire history of an archive, `sparse` is set to `false`.

+### Checkout

+Sometimes you want to load content from a Dat archive at a specific point in it's history.
+For that you need to checkout a given version which will ignore any newer changes and show you want the archive looked that at that version.

 ### Hyperdrive

 [Hyperdrive](https://github.com/mafintosh/hyperdrive) is peer to peer directories.
 We built hyperdrive to efficiently share scientific data in real time between research institutions.
 Hyperdrive handles the distribution of files while encrypting data transfer and ensuring content integrity.
 Hyperdrive creates append-only logs for file changes allow users to download partial datasets and to create versioned data.
 Hyperdrive is built on hypercore.